Allogalathea elegans: Biology

 Allogalathea elegans may be found living alone or in large aggregations together.
 Many A. elegans have a symbiotic relationship with crinoids, most often feather stars.
 These crinoids help protect them from their biggest predator, fish.
 A. elegans are often found living close to or on top of crinoids.

 Allogalathea elegans are planktotrophic feeders.
 They take advantage of their crinoid host who has the same diet and who always positions in the best catchment areas for the plankton to feed.

 Life cycle

 When the need and opportunity to mate comes around, Allogalathea elegans participate in precopulatory rituals involving various sensory cues.
 Female Allogalathea elegans are multiple spawners that lay eggs that hatch into larvae.
 Most females produced three or four broods during the annual reproductive period.
 Reproductive females exhibit group-synchronous gonadal development as well as breeding synchrony.

 Allogalathea elegans goes through four zoeal stages before reaching the megalopal stage and then into the juvenile and adult stages.
-The duration of the four zoeal stages ranges from 13–16 days altogether.
+The duration of the four zoeal stages ranges from 13 to 16 days altogether.
 Beginning at the megalopal stage, Allogalathea elegans look like smaller versions of the adult stage until they reach their adult stage.